org-cloudbees-dragan/traditional-ha/README.md

 ## Clean up

 - Stop the running containers using `down.sh`.
 Then,
-- Run `delete_volumes.sh`.
+- Run `deleteVolumes.sh`.
 This will delete the persistence directories on the host (docker volumes)

 # Browser Access